domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Re: Gross National Product GNP (and Gross Domestic Product GDP): It counts the destruction of the redwood and the loss of our natural wonder in chaotic sprawl. --Robert F. Kennedy, Former United States Attorney General, Remarks at the University of Kansas, March 18, 1968

 We don't want companies; we want foundations that simply disappear after everything is distributed. --John McAfee, Computer Programmer

+One should not become an artist because he can, but because he must.
+It is only for those who would be miserable without it. --Bertoldo, Character in The Agony and the Ecstasy by Irving Stone, American Writer

+The sculptor must create a body of work.
+He must produce for fifty to sixty years, as Ghiberti and Donatello did.
+He must produce enough to permeate the whole world. --Michelangelo, Character in The Agony and the Ecstasy by Irving Stone, American Writer